EMAT31530/ai-group-project-text-sentiment/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+* A special thanks to Ryan McConville for guiding us through this project.